Learn · Home Improvement · 8 min read

 Adding a detached or attached ADU increases the property's total value and may generate rental income, but the ADU's square footage does not add to the main home's GLA.
 It is appraised as a separate structure with its own contributory value.

 ADU costs vary widely: a prefab or modular ADU might run $80,000–$150,000; a site-built detached ADU typically costs $150,000–$350,000+.
 Many jurisdictions have eased ADU permitting requirements significantly since 2020, making ADUs more accessible.
-In high-cost markets, a rentable ADU can generate $1,500–$3,500/month in income — which can dramatically affect the investment math.
+In high-cost markets, a rentable ADU can generate $1,500–$3,500/month in income, which can dramatically affect the investment math.

 For appraisal purposes, an income-producing ADU can be valued using both the sales comparison approach and the income approach, which often results in a higher contributory value than a non-income guest house of the same size.
+The gross rent multiplier calculator is a quick way to benchmark whether the rental income justifies the construction cost.

 Comparing the options